 Allow at least one day to explore the city and one day to enjoy the wineries.
 Having been to quite a few, I would recommend Concho y Toro.
 You do have to pay a pretty steep $20 for the tour but it does include quite a bit of wine and you actually learn something on the tour.
 The other option is just to buy a few bottles and party in your hostel.

-It’s worth noting that Barrio Bellavista is the neighbourhood where the majority of travellers stay.
+It’s worth noting that Barrio Bellavista is Santiago’s neighbourhood where the majority of travellers stay.
 It’s one of the most beautiful, action-packed and popular neighbourhoods, so you want to book in advance.
-For more information on where to stay in Santiago, check out our neighbourhood guide!

 Backpacking San Pedro de Atacama